The RaiseRight Fundraising Blog

 Written by RaiseRight | 8/27/24 7:57 PM

 Raffle fundraisers are a relatively easy, time-tested way to make money for your organization, but they can be tricky to navigate.
-From cutting through the red tape to making sure you sell more tickets than you invest in prizes, raffles might require more time and footwork than expected.
+From cutting through the red tape to ensuring you sell more tickets than you invest in prizes, this fundraising idea might require more time and footwork than expected.

 To help you reach your goals this season, we’ve gathered top ideas and advice for successful raffle fundraising.